-I struggle with fear.
+I used to struggle with fear.
 I’m not sure when it began, perhaps when I became old enough to understand that there really are monsters in this world and bad things do indeed happen to good people.

 It showed up in such a profound way when my first child was born that I didn’t even recognize it for what it was.
 It almost completely crushed me.
 For two years I lived in the darkness of the shadow of intense fear with no idea how to explain it to loved ones, how to get out from under it, or if I would ever be free again.